-There are three major elements about the light to comprehend.
-First, what the light is, second, what the source of the light is, and third how you can experience the light.
+There are three major elements about the Light to comprehend.
+First, what the Light is, second, what the source of the Light is, and third how you can experience the Light.

-The essential goal of all religions is to have their devotees become enlightened.
-Jesus was an enlightened man.
-The Greek word for light means light as seen by the eye, or expressly to shine or make manifest by rays.
-Jesus was a man who came into this world to give light.
+The essential goal of All Religions is to have their devotees become Enlightened.
+Jesus was an Enlightened man.
+The Greek word for Light means light as seen by the eye, or expressly to shine or make manifest by rays.
+Jesus was a man who came into this world to give Light.
 To understand Jesus and his teachings it is necessary to understand Light and its' source.
-The mystery which Jesus taught his disciples is that the light he was one with was not a metaphor but was real light.
+The Mystery which Jesus taught his disciples is that the Light He was One with was not a metaphor, but was real Light.

-This is the essence of the mystery which Jesus taught.
-Not only did Jesus receive and then become the light, but he taught those who follow him will also receive and become the light.
-To experience the light means to see it.
-The experience of seeing the light is called the illumination.
+This is the essence of the Mystery which Jesus taught.
+Not only did Jesus receive and then become the Light, but he taught those who follow him will also receive and become the Light.
+To experience the Light means to see it.
+The experience of Seeing the Light is called the Illumination.
 To have this experience it is necessary to take the journey within.

 Going within oneself is the art of focusing your consciousness in and upon itself.
 While in a thoughtful state examine the phenomenon of your mind itself.
 You will discover that it seems to exist mainly in the forehead region of your head, and just behind the eyes.
 As you examine this placement of your mind you will also discover the feeling that your mind sees through your eyes.

 If you can think back to a time when you may have had a sudden inspiration or an intuitive flash, think about the source of the inspiration.
 You will discover that the inspiration or intuitive flash actually came from a much deeper space within you.
 If you concentrate on the space that the intuitive flash came from you will discover it came from the space behind your solar plexus.
 This is the space which is being described as within.

 In the Gospel of St. Luke the Pharisees are questioning Jesus about the Kingdom of Heaven and Jesus says in the Greek,